-Wall Street down for third day on lingering trade worries
+Wall Street down for third day as trade worries persist

 If the two countries fail to reach a deal by then, additional U.S. tariffs on Chinese imports will come into force.

-The trade-sensitive industrials shed 0.87 percent while chip stocks, which get a huge chunk of their revenue from China, also slipped.
-The Philadelphia chip index lost 1.24 percent.
+The trade-sensitive industrials shed 0.63 percent while shares of chip companies, which get a huge chunk of their revenue from China, also slipped.
+The Philadelphia chip index lost 1.25 percent.

 “The two big headwinds we are looking at is weakening data out of the eurozone and some uncertainty around the trade dispute with China creeping back into the markets,” said Shawn Cruz, manager of trader strategy at TD Ameritrade in Jersey City, NJ.

-Ten of the 11 major S&P sectors were lower, while the defensive utilities sector was the only sector to eke out a small gain.
+Ten of the 11 major S&P sectors were lower, while the defensive utilities sector was the only sector to eke out a gain.

-Trade tensions compounded the global growth fears, which resurfaced on Thursday after the European Union cut its economic growth forecasts and the Bank of England warned of Britain facing its weakest economic growth in a decade.

-Still, the S&P 500 is 14.3 percent higher from the 20-month lows it hit in December, spurred by a dovish Federal Reserve, hopes of a U.S.-China trade deal and largely positive fourth-quarter earnings.

 With earnings season crossing its halfway mark, 71.5 percent of the S&P 500 companies that have reported beat profit estimates, according to IBES data from Refinitiv.